cguimaraes/niryo-one-digital-twin/digital-twin-service/niryo-one-stack/niryo-one-control/README.md

 ## What is it?

-This repository contains the files to run a Niryo One Control layer in docker container.
+This repository contains the files to run a Niryo One Control layer in podman container.

 ## What does this container do?